 17.10.2020

-Edible mushroom rowing gray, or streaked, Tricholoma portentosum (Fr.)
+Edible mushroom, gray or streaked, Tricholoma portentosum (Fr.)
 Quél.

 Region

-: Perm, possibly also. south-west of Russia (Smolensk region).
+: Perm, perhaps also. south-west Russia (Smolensk region).

 Status

-, probably, according to the wavy-lobed shape of the edges of the cap of the old mushroom, resembling a cockscomb.
+, probably based on the wavy-lobed shape of the edges of the cap of the old mushroom, reminiscent of a cockscomb.

 Description of cockerels

-Some of its varieties, indeed, over time become similar to a cockscomb.
-These include gray sandpipers, in old mushrooms the hat rises in a wave and resembles a cockscomb, it does not have a rounded shape.
-It occurs mainly in sandy soils of pine forests.
+Some of its varieties, indeed, over time acquire a resemblance to a cockscomb.
+These include gray sandpipers; in old mushrooms, the cap rises in a wave and resembles a cockscomb; it does not have a round shape.
+It is found mainly in sandy soils of pine forests.

 In mixed forests, other subspecies predominate.
-Their hats are rounded, resembling an umbrella.
-The peculiarity of the cap is that its edges diverge as it grows, the lamellar part protrudes outward.
-You can distinguish them from cobwebs by the "skirt" on the leg.
-Cobwebs do not have it, and in cockerels it disappears over time.
-In the process of leg growth, the skirt becomes tight, it breaks, forming a kind of ring on the leg.
+Their caps are round, resembling an umbrella.
+The peculiarity of the cap is that its edges diverge as it grows, and the lamellar part protrudes outward.
+You can distinguish them from cobwebs by the “skirt” on the leg.
+Spider webs do not have it, and even in cockerels it disappears over time.
+As the leg grows, the skirt becomes tight, it breaks, forming a kind of ring on the leg.

-Widely distributed in the temperate zone of the Northern Hemisphere, in coniferous (mainly pine) and mixed (with pine) forests, on sandy soil, in moss and under deciduous-coniferous litter; late mushroom growing before and after frost.
+Widely distributed in the temperate zone of the Northern Hemisphere, in coniferous (mainly pine) and mixed (with pine) forests, on sandy soil, in moss and under deciduous and coniferous litter; a late mushroom that grows before and after frost.

 Hen

-- an edible mushroom from the genus of rows - green row (yellow-green), or greenfinch, Tricholoma equestre (L. ex Fr.)
+- edible mushroom from the genus of rower - green rower (yellow-green), or greenfinch, Tricholoma equestre (L. ex Fr.)
 P. Kumm.
 (Tricholoma flavovirens (Pers. ex Fr.)
 S. Lundell et Nannf.)

 Description of chickens

-Not everyone knows that there are such mushrooms - chickens, photos and descriptions of which are given below.
+Not everyone knows that there are such mushrooms - chickens, a photo and description of which is given below.
 But this is one of the delicious, tender, delicacy varieties.
-In European countries, chickens, or rosites, are valued on a par with real mushrooms.
-The scientific name is a ringed cap, but in different regions the mushroom bears the names of a bog (marsh) and a Turk.
-Sometimes rows are called chickens, but in this case we will not talk about them.
+In European countries, chickens, or rosites, are valued on a par with real champignons.
+The scientific name is annular cap, but in different regions the mushroom goes by the names of bogwort (marshwort) and Turk.
+Sometimes chickens are called rows, but in this case we will not talk about them.

-Ringed caps should be collected only by experienced mushroom pickers, who can distinguish them from very similar in appearance, but poisonous cobwebs.
-The cap of a young mushroom has a rounded shape, ovoid or almost spherical (Fig. 1).
+Only experienced mushroom pickers should collect ringed caps, who will be able to distinguish them from the very similar in appearance, but poisonous cobwebs. hat young mushroom has a round shape, ovoid or almost spherical (Fig. 1).
 Due to its brownish-pink color, it resembles the shell of brown chicken eggs, put on a thick leg.
-The diameter of a young hat is about 4 cm, as it grows, it can reach 8-10 cm.
+The diameter of a young cap is about 4 cm; as it grows, it can reach 8-10 cm.

 Description of the mushroom

-Growing up, the mushroom changes the shape of the cap: a bulge appears in the center, giving the chicken a resemblance to a wide cap.
-The edges of the cap of a young fruiting body, attached to the stem, diverge to the sides and break the film (veil).
-As a result, approximately in the upper third of the stem of the mushroom, a ring, or skirt, is formed, with jagged edges hanging down.
-If the weather is dry, then the edges of the cap dry out and crack a little towards the center.
-The skirt also dries out and becomes hardly noticeable, but the ring on the leg remains and serves as one of the main distinguishing features of the chicken.
+As it grows, the mushroom changes the shape of its cap: a bulge appears in the center, giving the chicken a resemblance to a wide cap.
+The edges of the cap of the young fruiting body, attached to the stem, diverge to the sides and tear the film (veil).
+As a result, a ring, or skirt, is formed in approximately the upper third of the mushroom stem, with jagged edges hanging down.
+If the weather is dry, the edges of the cap dry out and crack a little towards the center.
+The skirt also dries out and becomes unnoticeable, but the ring on the leg remains and serves as one of the main distinguishing features of the chicken.

-If you turn over the plucked mushroom and look under the hat, you can see thin plates of the spore apparatus adhering to the stem.
-In a young fruiting body, they have a white or yellowish color (Fig. 2).
-After the cap opens, the plates turn yellow, and when ripe, the spores acquire an ocher (rusty) hue.
-The spore powder has the same color and leaves rust-like marks on the hands.
-The color of the plates serves as another sign that makes it possible to distinguish the ringed cap from poisonous counterparts similar to it.
+If you turn over a picked mushroom and look under the cap, you can see thin plates of the spore apparatus attached to the stem.
+In a young fruiting body they are white or yellowish in color (Fig. 2).
+After the cap opens, the plates turn yellow, and when the spores mature, they acquire an ocher (rusty) tint.
+The spore powder has the same color and leaves marks on the hands that look like rust.
+The color of the plates serves as another sign that allows you to distinguish the ringed cap from similar poisonous counterparts.

-The surface of the mushroom cap has fine wrinkles and is covered with a light bloom resembling flour or pearl pollen.
+The surface of the mushroom cap has fine wrinkles and is covered with a light coating, reminiscent of flour or pearlescent pollen.
 Closer to the edges of the cap, this plaque can form small scales.
-Unlike fly agarics, which sometimes have a similar shade, these scales are thin and never occur closer to the center of the cap, located exclusively along the edge.
+Unlike fly agarics, which sometimes have a similar shade, these scales are thin and never occur closer to the center of the cap, being located exclusively along the edge.

 Region

-: Latvia; south-east of Belarus (Gomel and others), Bryansk region, Perm.
+: Latvia; southeast of Belarus (Gomel, etc.), Bryansk region, Perm.

 Status